HonorableAnomaly/Pokemon-Master/README.md

 5) What balls were used to catch your Pokémon
 6) Dark app theme
-7) Search function in Pokédex for region, type, legendary, starter, mega, g-max -->
+7) Search function in Pokédex for region, type, legendary, starter, mega, g-max
+8) Input/change event listener for nametag username and clantag clan name when registering -->